pruje/libbash.sh/docs/libbash.md

 - French (fr)

 ## Variables
-Some variables can be used in your scripts:
+You can use the following variables that are initialized when you include `libbash.sh` in your scripts:
 - `$lb_current_script`: your current script (equal to `$0`)
 - `$lb_current_script_name`: your current script name (result of command `basename $0`)
 - `$lb_current_script_directory`: your current script name (result of command `dirname $0`)